futur/FacebookPages/README.md

-PP
+Facebook pages Experiemnts
 ==

-a simple way to connect and search thru FB pages and mark it
+a simple way to connect and search thru FB pages and like it.

+**Prototype**